Select the Modeling section of Maya, choose from upper left, status line.

 Look at the Channel box to the right, Rotate 90 in Y

-Select the 1st cube, hold Shift and select one of the copied cubes.
+Select the 1st cube, hold Shift and select both of the copied cubes.

 Tablecloth with nCloth dynamics